IvyMycelia/Myco/docs/README.md

 ## **Future Vision**

-Myco v2.0 represents the foundation for a new era of high-performance programming.
+Myco v2.0 represents the foundation for high-performance programming.
 Our vision includes:

-- **Enterprise adoption** in production environments
+- **Adoption** in production environments
-- **Ecosystem growth** with community packages
+- **Growth** with community packages
 - **Performance leadership** in language benchmarks
 - **Educational impact** in computer science curricula